The 30 Most Popular Fonts in Graphic Design

 11. Helvetica

 Helvetica, it’s safe to presume, is the most popular and widely used font in the world.
-It possesses clean shapes, crisp look and legibility, and it is a big font family containing 22 different fonts, expanding to more than just different weights, bold and italics.
+It possesses clean shapes, crisp look and legibility.
+It is a big font family containing 22 different fonts, expanding to more than just different weights, bold and italics.

 It was designed in 1957 by Swiss designer Max Miedinger for the Haas Type Foundry in Switzerland.
 Its original name was Neue Haas Grotesk, but in 1960 its name was changed to Helvetica, an adaptation of Helvetia, which is the Latin name for Switzerland.